foss-for-synopsys-dwc-arc-processors/embarc_applications/ibaby_smarthome_multinode/README.md

 Here take **EMSK2.2 - ARC EM11D** with Metaware Toolset for example to show how to run this application.

 1. We need to use embARC 2nd bootloader to automatically load application binary for different EMSK and run.
+See *embARC Secondary Bootloader Example* for reference.

 2. Open your serial terminal such as Tera-Term on PC, and configure it to right COM port and *115200bps*.